itofficeeu/ito-kty81-210-arduino-esp32/README.md

 See the foto for an overview of the hardware mentioned, or visit the web site https://itoffice.eu/ for further inspiration.

-## The sensor module "Sensor Adapter Switchboard",
+## The sensor module "Sensor Adapter Switchboard"
 alias the circuit around the KTY81.
 Setup as a voltage divider like this:

  (Vcc 5+)--+-->3k--+-->kty81-210---->(GND)

                    |

                    +-----> ADC (Analog Port of the microcontroller)